 Dissertation will be compulsory for all regular students.
-The students will work under the guidance of a supervisor to be allotted by the Chairman/Principal of the Department/College.
-The students will submit three typed copies of Dissertation to the Department/College.
-The viva-voce will be held on a date to be fixed by the University.
-Dissertation and viva-voce will be evaluated jointly by external and internal examiners.
+The students will select topic related to educational problems.
+The students will work under the guidance of a supervisor to be allotted by the Principal/ HoD of the Department.
+The students will submit three typed copies of Dissertation (hard binding) to the Department.
+The viva-voce will be held on a date to be fixed by the Controller of Examinations.
+Dissertation and viva-vocewill be evaluated jointly by external and internal examiners.